vgteam/vg/README.md

 ## Implementation notes

 `vg` is based around a graph object (vg::VG) which has a native serialized representation that is almost identical on disk and in-memory, with the exception of adjacency indexes that are built when the object is parsed from a stream or file.
-These graph objects are the results of queries of larger indexes, or manipulation (for example joins or concatenations) of other graphs.
-I've designed it for interactive, stream-oriented use.
+These graph objects are the results of queries of larger indexes, or manipulation (for example joins or concatenations) of other graphs. vg is designed for interactive, stream-oriented use.
 You can, for instance, construct a graph, merge it with another one, and pipe the result into a local alignment process.
 The graph object can be stored in an index (vg::Index), aligned against directly (vg::GSSWAligner), or "mapped" against in a global sense (vg::Mapper), using an index of kmers.

 Once constructed, a variant graph (.vg is the suggested file extension) is typically around the same size as the reference (FASTA) and uncompressed variant set (VCF) which were used to build it.
 The index, however, may be much larger, perhaps more than an order of magnitude.
 This is less of a concern as it is not loaded into memory, but could be a pain point as vg is scaled up to whole-genome mapping.

 The serialization of very large graphs (>62MB) is enabled by the use of protocol buffer ZeroCopyStreams.
 Graphs are decomposed into sets of N (presently 10k) nodes, and these are written, with their edges, into graph objects that can be streamed into and out of vg.
 Graphs of unbounded size are possible using this approach.

-The current interfaces provided in the command line utility `vg` are rather rough around the edges, and are mostly built to enable interactive debugging and testing.
-The construction of whole-genome graphs is within reach, but limited by the memory requirements of the indexes that are built in memory at runtime when graphs are loaded.
-Rather than load an entire graph in memory at one step, it may be desirable to map functions and transformations across the chunks of a serialized graph.
-On the other hand, I am exploring the use of the [sparsehash](https://code.google.com/p/sparsehash) library as a way to reduce the runtime memory requirements of these indexes.
-This may prove futile for large graphs, in which case the internal workings of the method need to be restructured around operation across graphs of relatively small size.

 ## Development